Skip to content

 The parallax hero image creates an even stronger impression with a transparent header.
 Besides the navigation bar are social and email icons and a magnifying glass that opens a search bar with live results on a new page.

-There’s one CTA above the fold and one in the footer, taking you to the contact page with Google Maps integration.
-The latter showcases the exact office location for easier finding.
+There’s one CTA above the fold and one in the footer.
+The former takes you to the contact page with Google Maps integration, while the latter showcases the exact office location for easier finding.

 Was this article helpful?